 - Please do not block driveways or mailboxes, and be respectful of landscaping.

 - Drivers are required to park in the same direction as moving traffic when parked on the public right-of-way.
+These parking sensors from Car Bibles website are perfect helpers to back up safely no matter what you drive.

 - The City prohibits any truck or trailer with an overall length of twenty feet or greater to be parked along the public rights-of-way for more than 1 hour or as long as it is reasonably necessary to load or unload passengers or materials.
 There is an exception along the public right-of-way of 41st Avenue between Waterway Boulevard and the terminus of 41st Avenue for vehicles with attached boat trailers displaying a valid Resident Parking Permit.